Tanmay Shankar

 T. Shankar, C. Chawla, A. Hassan, J. Oh

-Website / Code / Video
+Paper Website / Code / Video

 Building on my previous skill learning work (ICML 2020) and translation work (ICML 2022), I developed TransAct, a framework to first learn abstract representations of agent-environment interactions, and then translate interactions with similar environmental effects across humans and robots.
 TransAct enabled zero-shot, in-domain transfer of complex, compositional task demonstrations from humans to robots.